Do more than tell time with the best smartwatches for women

 - Improved battery life

-- Fitbit Pay
+- Fitbit Pay, music storage

 Cons:

-- Spotify functionality is limiting
+- App selection is limited

-The Fitbit Versa 2 made Fitbit Pay standard, added Amazon Alexa, and improved sleep tracking.
-It's still an ideal choice for sports enthusiasts, too.

-Best for Versatility: Galaxy Watch Active 2
+Best for versatility: Samsung Galaxy Watch Active 2

-Perhaps the most anticipated release of the year is the new Samsung Galaxy Watch Active 2, which offers optional LTE connectivity.
-Again, this wearable isn't specifically designed for women but there are plenty of color options that can suit anyone.
-It's compatible with 20 mm interchangeable bands, so you'll be able to wear it casual or dress it up as you please.
+One of the best smartwatches for women is the Samsung Galaxy Watch Active 2, especially if you want excellent versatility.
+You'll have optional LTE connectivity and so much more.
+Again, while this wearable isn't specifically designed for women, plenty of color options can suit anyone's style.
+It's compatible with 20mm Samsung Galaxy Watch Active 2 bands, so you'll be able to wear it casually or dress it up as you please.
 Your watch will always match your outfit with the My Style color extraction app that lets you take a photo of your outfit so it can generate a selection of watch faces to go with it.

-Other new features you can look forward include a faster and more accurate LED-based heart rate monitor, advanced accelerometer, improved GPS, and an embedded ECG sensor.
-As far as activity tracking, the Running Coach feature now provides real-time pace metrics with a rundown of what to expect before you start your workout.
+Some other features to look forward to include a faster and more accurate LED-based heart rate monitor, advanced accelerometer, improved GPS, and an embedded ECG sensor.
+As far as activity tracking, the Running Coach feature now provides real-time pace metrics with a rundown of what to expect before starting your workout.
 Whether you're walking, jogging, or running, the feature coaches you with audio cues through the device speaker or your Bluetooth headphones.
-You'll also have 5 ATM water resistance with the new edition and a day or two of battery life, which will vary based on the model you choose and your usage.
+You'll also have 5 ATM water resistance and approximately two days of battery life, which can vary based on the model you choose and your usage.

+This is another popular pick so that you won't find too many problems with it.
+However, be prepared to pay more if you choose to buy a model with LTE connectivity.
+On that note, the battery life will be slightly less when you have an LTE model and use other key features such as GPS and always-on display.

 Pros: